Bakry-\'Emery curvature-dimension condition and Riemannian Ricci curvature bounds: Proof of the equivalence result

-Finally, for every $\bar\mu\in\probt X$ the map $t\mapsto \mu_t:=\sfH_t\bar\mu$ is a continuous curve in $\probt X$ with respect to $W_2$. \end{lemma} \begin{proof} The estimate \eqref{eq:63} follows by \cite[Lemma 6.1]{AGS11a}, which can be applied here since the Dirichlet form $\cE$ coincides with the Cheeger energy (Theorem~\ref{thm:cE=C}).
-The estimate \eqref{eq:66} follows \cite[Thm.~4.20]{AGS11a}, thanks to the integrability condition \eqref{eq:8}, when $f\in L^2(X,\mm)$.
-In the general case it can be recovered by a truncation argument, using the lower semicontinuity of $\mathsf F$. {The estimate \eqref{eq:extraextra} can be obtained by a similar approximation argument from the detailed energy dissipation computation made in \cite[Theorem~4.16(b)]{AGS11a} (the more general underlying fact is that, independently of curvature assumptions, $L^2$ gradient flows are contained in $W_2$ gradient flows of the Entropy in the sense (weaker than $\EVI$) of energy dissipation).}
+\begin{pf} The estimate \eqref{eq63} follows by \cite{AGS11a}, Lemma~6.1, which can be applied here since the Dirichlet form $\cE$ coincides with the Cheeger energy (Theorem~\ref{thmcE=C}).
+The estimate \eqref{eq66} follows \cite{AGS11a}, Theorem~4.20, thanks to the integrability condition \eqref{eq8}, when $f\in L^2(X,\mm)$.
+In the general case, it can be recovered by a truncation argument, using the lower semicontinuity of $\mathsf F$.
+The estimate \eqref{eqextraextra} can be obtained by a similar approximation argument from the detailed energy dissipation computation made in \cite {AGS11a}, Theorem~4.16(b) [the more general underlying fact is that, independently of curvature assumptions, $L^2$ gradient flows are contained in $W_2$ gradient flows of the Entropy in the sense (weaker than $\EVI$) of energy dissipation].